Johann's Standard Library

 Johann vs Assembly

 While the compiler is written entirely in Johann itself, parts of the standard library are still implemented in assembly.
-You can see behind the curtain a bit below; the assembly bits (e.g., io) are hand-documented as if C, while the Johann bits (e.g., allocator) have their docs generated from the source itself.
+You can see behind the curtain a bit below; the Johann bits (e.g., allocator) have their docs generated from the source itself, while the assembly bits (e.g., the first io) are hand-documented as if C. The second io is Johann.

 allocator